Newsom vs. Trump: When big states take on the White House

 Prudent preparedness or “political stunt”

 Governor Newsom’s call for a special legislative session is a “political stunt,” says California Assembly Republican Leader James Gallagher.
-Far more pressing are the state’s homeless, cost of living, crime, and insurance crises, he says.
+Far more pressing are the state’s homeless, cost-of-living, crime, and insurance crises, he says.

 “Instead of actually holding a special session to address those issues, our governor and our attorney general would rather spend more money ... on government lawyers to fight Trump,” he says.
 “It’s completely tone-deaf.”